What Is Forex Trading and How Does It Work?

 Leverage

 Most traders would agree that one of the most attractive features of CFD trading is leverage.
 Leverage is commonly used in CFD forex trading as it allows traders to deposit a small margin to open a larger position.
 As a forex trading example, let's say you want to trade EUR/USD and you put up a $100 deposit.
 With 1:30 leverage, you can open $3000 worth of EUR/USD (30 times your deposit).
-By controlling a larger position, smaller market movements can result in greater profits.
-On the flip side, using leverage also means you are risking a greater degree of losses at the same time.
+By controlling a larger position, smaller market movements can result in larger gains.
+On the flip side, using leverage also increases the risk of larger losses at the same time.

 Going Long or Short